KelvynLenis/KelvynLenis/README.md

 # About me
+Enthusiast of Software Engineering and specialized on frontend development.
 Graduated in Computer Science at UFPB(Brazil).
-I'm a frontend developer.
-My expertise includes: React, HTML, CSS, Tailwind, JavaScript and TypeScript.
+My expertise includes: React, Tailwind, NextJS and TypeScript.

  ## 💻 Technologies